Applying to MPH@UNC

 TOEFL or IELTS Test Scores

-Applicants from countries where English is the sole official language of instruction (i.e., Australia; Bahamas; Barbados; Canada, excluding Québec; England; Ghana; Ireland; India; Jamaica; Kenya; New Zealand; Nigeria; Scotland; St. Vincent and the Grenadines; Trinidad; Tobago; Uganda; and Wales).
+- Applicants from countries where English is the sole official language of instruction (i.e., Australia; Bahamas; Barbados; Canada, excluding Québec; England; Ghana; Ireland; India; Jamaica; Kenya; New Zealand; Nigeria; Scotland; St. Vincent and the Grenadines; Trinidad; Tobago; Uganda; and Wales).

-Applicants who have received or will receive a degree from an accredited university where English is the sole language of instruction.
-(If you are a degree candidate in a university where English is the sole language of instruction, along with your request, you must submit an official verification from that university that English is the sole language of instruction along with your anticipated date of graduation.
+- Applicants who have received or will receive a degree from an accredited university where English is the sole language of instruction.
+(If you are a degree candidate in a university where English is the sole language of instruction, you must submit, along with your request, an official verification from that university that English is the sole language of instruction along with your anticipated date of graduation.
 If the degree or an official verification is not received, the English exam scores will be required.)

-Introduction to Anthropology or Sociology I
+- Introduction to Anthropology or Sociology I